 - 21% of applicants who had crossed arms during the job interview were dropped.

 Luckily, these are things that one can easily avoid.
 Ask an older relative or mentor to take a mock job interview.
-You’d be surprised at the great points you can learn from them.
+You’d be surprised at the excellent points you can learn from them.

 Practicing answers to standard questions in front of the mirror also helps.
 Demonstrate confidence by dressing well and do not fidget with your hands.

 Charm the interviewer panel from the moment you step into the room.

 Walk-in with a good posture and greet them with a firm handshake.
 Make eye contact when answering questions, and don’t rush.